rdo-infra/puppet-dlrn/README.md

 ####`build_driver`
 This is the DLRN driver used to build packages.
 The current available options are 'dlrn.drivers.mockdriver.MockBuildDriver', 'dlrn.drivers.kojidriver.KojiBuildDriver' and 'dlrn.drivers.coprdriver.CoprBuildDriver'.
 Defaults to `'dlrn.drivers.mockdriver.MockBuildDriver'`.

+####`release_numbering`
+This parameter defines the release numbering algorithm to be used when building packages.
+The current available options are '0.date.hash', '0.1.date.hash' and 'minor.date.hash'.
+Defaults to '0.date.hash'.

+####`release_minor`
+If release_numbering is set to 'minor.date.hash', this parameter specifies the value of 'minor' in the release number.

 ####`gitrepo_repo`
 If pkginfo_driver is 'dlrn.drivers.gitrepo.GitRepoDriver', this option must be specified, and it is the Git repo to use as a source.
 Defaults to `http://github.com/openstack/rpm-packaging`